hariom-rai-21/Data-Science/Important Question.md

 ### 11. Distinguish between noise and outlier in Data Science.
 ### Answer:Noise refers to random errors or irrelevant data that obscure true patterns, like incorrect sensor readings.
 Outliers are data points that deviate significantly from the rest, such as a sudden sales spike during a festival.
 While noise is often removed, outliers may hold valuable information.
 Differentiating them is essential for accurate modeling and reliable predictions in Data Science.

+### 12. Describe Exploratory Data Analysis (EDA) and its role in Data Science.
+### Answer: Exploratory Data Analysis (EDA) involves summarizing data using visualization and statistics to understand its patterns, relationships, and anomalies.
+It helps detect missing values, correlations, and trends before building models.
+EDA plays a critical role in feature selection, hypothesis testing, and ensuring data quality.
+By providing insights, it guides analysts in choosing the right modeling techniques.